M107 self-propelled gun: Design and production history

-Paccar received the M107 and M110 design contracts and initial manufacturing bid from Detroit Arsenal.
-This was based on patented key features of the M55: the gas equilibrator, which improved barrel balance, enabling the gun to be elevated more easily (this was linked to a hydraulically controlled pendulum); an improved ratchet mechanism to improve aiming; a new design of hydraulic recoil mechanism; and hydraulically controlled chassis suspension bracing when the gun was firing.
+Paccar received the M107 and M110 design contracts and initial manufacturing bids from Detroit Arsenal.
+This was based on patented key features of the M55: the pneumatic equilibrator, which improved barrel balance, enabling the gun to be elevated more easily (this was linked to a hydraulically controlled pendulum); an improved ratchet mechanism to improve aiming; a new design of hydraulic recoil mechanism; and hydraulically controlled chassis suspension bracing when the gun was firing.
 Two other firms also produced the M107: FMC, between 1965 and 1980, and Bowen-McLaughlin-York.

-Both the M107 and M110 use the same drive train components as the M578 light recovery vehicle.
-In addition to its use in performing maintenance on the M107 and M110, and for recovery of damaged or inoperable vehicles, this vehicle has seen wide employment in a variety of engineering roles.
+The M107 and M110 use the same drive train components as the M578 light recovery vehicle.
+In addition to its use in performing maintenance on the M107 and M110, and for recovery of damaged or inoperable vehicles, this vehicle has seen wide employment in various engineering roles.